 What is a Living Trust?

 A living trust is an entity that owns and manages assets under the direction of the trustee (usually you.)
 The grantor (also you) transfers assets into the trust.

 Because trusts cannot die, probate does not apply to them.
 When the trustee passes on, the trust distributes the assets as directed.
 It skips probate, avoiding time, publicity, and legal fees.

 What is Probate?

-Whenever a person passes on their Last Will and Testament goes to the probate court where the court will divide their assets and make sure any debts are paid.
+Whenever a person passes on, their Last Will and Testament goes to the probate court.
+Probate court will divide their assets and make sure any debts are paid.

 Probate holds on to any assets to make sure creditors are paid.
 This costs the estate money for court fees and attorney fees.